Frequently Asked Questions (FAQ)

 Q. When will I know my score on the exam and my rank on the Civil Service list?

-A. Test results are received from the New York State Civil Service approximately two months after an exam is held.
+A. Test results are received from New York State Civil Service approximately three months after an exam is held.
 You will be notified by mail of your score and placement on the eligible list for that title.
 An eligible list is a ranked listing of all passing candidates from a Civil Service exam.
 An eligible list is established for a minimum of one year and can be extended to a maximum of four years.
 You may view eligible list online.

 Q. What if I have moved since taking the test?